NotJoey/compact/README.md

 # compact
-Compact, a very basic MVC
+Compact, a very basic MVC.
+This should not be used for professional purposes.